alucryd/oxyromon/README.md

 Parse and import PlayStation 3 IRD files into oxyromon

-One of the most common way PlayStation 3 games are dumped is as JB folders, IRD files are used to describe and validate the contents of these folders, not unlike what a DAT file does.
+One of the most common ways PlayStation 3 games are dumped is as JB folders, IRD files are used to describe and validate the contents of these folders, not unlike what a DAT file does.

 Note: You still need to import a PS3 DAT file from Redump or elsewhere beforehand.
 Please make sure it has `PlayStation 3` in the name if you don't go with Redump.